15 Unique Examples of Subscription Box Packaging

 Last modified on October 18th, 2021

 They say you can’t judge a book by it’s cover, but what about a box?
 Is the visual element really that important?
 The truth is, yes, branding is a critical part of marketing for any business, especially for subscription businesses.
 We humans are visual creatures, after all.
 And for a sub-box adventure in particular, the first real-life contact your company will have with a customer is when that box arrives at their door.

-A brand showcased on your package is actually an identity of your company, but also a part of the experience for how the customer perceives you.
+Showcasing your brand on your package actually forms part of the identity of your company, as well as a part of the experience for how the customer perceives you.
 Indeed, the box in which your goodies will arrive to the customer is a key brand ambassador of your enterprise, so investing in custom packaging can be equally as valuable as investing in an awesome website (maybe even more).
 Want your ambassador to feel as bored as they would be watching the grass grow with Enya as a soundtrack?
 Of course, you don’t.

 Now, there is a slight, but crucial difference between a boring and a minimalistic, elegant design.
 Just a simple, nicely done logo could differentiate your box from the majority of others and make a lasting positive impact on your customer.

 Also, my subscription enterprise warrior, keep in mind that visually appealing and branded packaging is definitely an underutilized marketing method.
 So, when after reading this article, you apply the ideas and tricks to your own packaging, not only will that make you stand out from the crowd of competitors, but that new, distinctive look will be a powerful and lasting marketing tool.